"MUSC Nurses Change Lives"

 - A grade point average of at least 3.5 (A=4.0) from the undergraduate and/or graduate degree-granting institution.
 Applicants who attended a program that issued pass or fail grades for all classes will not be a competitive applicant.

 - For nurses, documentation of current RN licensure in the state of residence.

 - Evidence of scholarship (published article, thesis, written innovation).

 - Curriculum Vita.

 - Personal statement summarizing immediate and long-term professional goals, motivation for doctoral study, and a proposed area of research (1-2 pages, 12 point font).

-- Three College of Graduate Studies reference forms and letters of reference that address research and scholarly potential and academic motivation.
+- Three reference forms and letters of reference that address research and scholarly potential and academic motivation.

-- Interviews with two nursing faculty (scheduled via videoconference or telephone after the complete application package is received).
+- Interviews with two nursing faculty, scheduled via videoconference or telephone after the complete application package is received and reviewed.

 - Computer literacy through experience or completed courses in word processing, spreadsheets, database management, and presentation graphics.

 - Recently completed statistics course (within 3 years) or ability to complete a statistics course before the program start.